Water on Maars

 August 29, 2011

-There’s more to the Seven Lakes of San Pablo City than meets the eye.
-Who would’ve thought that this city of bustling commerce and idyllic inns sat on a volcanic field?
-The Philippines has been called the Pearl of the Orient, but this Pearl adorns the Ring of Fire.
-Much of its picturesque topography has been molded by volcanic activity.
-It’s easy to forget that, especially in this part of Laguna.
-After all, it has been more than 700 years since the last eruption of the San Pablo Volcanic Field.
-Its craters, also known as maars, have since filled with water and are now disguised as placid lakes.
+There was more to the Seven Lakes of San Pablo City than met the eye.
+Who would think that this city of bustling commerce and idyllic inns sat on a volcanic field?
+The Philippines had been called the Pearl of the Orient, but this Pearl adorned the Ring of Fire.
+Much of its picturesque topography had been molded by volcanic activity.
+It was easy to forget that fact, especially in this part of Laguna.
+After all, it had been more than 700 years since the last eruption of the San Pablo Volcanic Field.
+Its craters, also known as maars, had since filled with water and were now disguised as placid lakes.

 I had only gotten wind of these crater lakes when my mom read an article about them in the papers a few months before.
 For me, the province of Laguna was known only for Laguna de Bay, the largest in the country and not one of the seven lakes.
 Mom’s discovery was the perfect excuse for the entire family to go on a road trip.
 But considering how late in the day we set off, we abandoned visiting all seven lakes at the get-go.
 Alas, we only got to see one, the largest and youngest – Sampaloc Lake.

-Legend has it that the lake was formerly an orchard, presumably of tamarind trees (sampaloc in Tagalog), owned by a woman whose selfishness denied an old man’s request for some fruit.
+Legend had it that the lake was formerly an orchard, presumably of tamarind trees (sampaloc in Tagalog), owned by a woman whose selfishness denied an old man’s request for some fruit.
 The old man cursed the land, causing its collapse and subsequent inundation.
 The tale must have been the way ancient people made sense of seeing the formation of the lake some 700 years ago.
-Life goes on in another form: Tamarind gave way to tilapia, a freshwater fish that presently abounds in the lake.
+Life went on in another form: Tamarind gave way to tilapia, a freshwater fish that abounded in the lake.
 A tilapia monument was erected in 2005 to commemorate half a century of tilapia culture in Sampaloc Lake.

 A viewing deck high above lake level and a boardwalk by the shore seemed to be recent developments, providing panoramic views of the lake.
 But a marker told us there was more to the story of the lake than its volcanic origin and the folk tale that romanticized it.
 Curiously, rather than the usual historical facts, the marker contained a lamentation.
 It partly read: